epsil/epsil.github.io/gll/index.md

      arg)))
 ```

 Now the code is evaluated not when the parser is defined, but when it is invoked.
-To make things more convenient, we can create a `delay-parser`{.scheme} macro which automatically delays the code for us, as well as a `define-parser`{.scheme} macro for delayed parser definitions.
+To make things more convenient, we can create a `delay-parser` macro which automatically delays the code for us, as well as a `define-parser` macro for delayed parser definitions.

 ```scheme
 (define-syntax-rule (delay-parser parser)